NREL/HPC/docs/Documentation/Environment/Customization/conda.md

 !!! warning

-    Keep in mind that scratch on Eagle is **temporary** in that files are purged after 28 days of inactivity.
+    Keep in mind that `/scratch/<username>` is **temporary**, and files are purged after 28 days of inactivity.

-Unfortunately, placing environments outside of the default /env folder means that it needs to be activated with the full path (`conda activate /path/to/mypy`) and will show the full path rather than the environment name at the command prompt.
+Unfortunately, placing an environment outside of the default folder means that it needs to be activated with the full path (`conda activate /path/to/mypy`) and will show the full path rather than the environment name at the command prompt.

 To fix the cumbersome command prompt, simply modify the `env_prompt` setting in your `.condarc` file: